Environmentally sustainable human well-being is what we call Sustainabilism.

 The question Sustainabilism answers is, can we have universal human well-being without ruining nature?
 The answer is yes, but not the way we are currently going about things.

 Environmental sustainability is a problem of resources.
-Currently, humans use over one and a half times the resources than the earth can renew each year, and the amount of this ‘overshoot’ continues to grow.
+Currently, humans use over one and a half times the resources that the earth can renew each year.
+This is an average for all people, those people in affluent countries are using many times more resources than average.
 This is clearly unsustainable.
 The question remains, how can people live better lives and yet consume considerably less resources?

 The answer lies in simple living.